ubarsc/ubarsc.github.io/_posts/2025-06-24-numba-build.markdown

 setting.

 Ubuntu is a common choice for cloud computing.
 It provides many useful packages that remain at fixed versions in a given Ubuntu release.
-However, the Numba package connot always be relied on to exist for every Ubuntu release.
+However, the Numba package cannot always be relied on to exist for every Ubuntu release.
 It has also been broken on ARM64 in some versions.
 Fortunately, building Numba from source isn't actually too hard.
 Some [instructions](https://numba.readthedocs.io/en/stable/user/installing.html#installing-from-source)